Logo

 Tim Curry reprised this role at the Palace Theatre in London's West End, where Spamalot opened on 16 October 2006.

-Tim Curry was nominated for a Laurence Olivier Award as the Best Actor in a Musical for the role, and won the Theatregoers' Choice Award as Best Actor in a Musical.
+Tim Curry was nominated for a Laurence Olivier Award, and won the Theatregoers' Choice Award as Best Actor in a Musical.

 From May to August 2011, Tim Curry was scheduled to portray the Player in a Trevor Nunn stage production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead at the Chichester Festival Theatre and then in London.

-Tim Curry had originally appeared in the play back in 2007 when it was still a work in progress.
+Tim Curry had originally appeared at a script reading for the play back in 2007 when it was still a work in progress.

 In 1985, Tim Curry starred in the fantasy film Legend as The Lord of Darkness.